ViralTexts/gtr-clusters/clusters/18680308-sn82015775-ALiteraryCuriosity.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-ra3rer meeting.
-People who get their backs up at one
-another and stay that way, year after year,
-without taking the Lord’s way to be
-reconciled.
-People who always have to go back
-forty-seven years to find anything worth
-speaking of that the Lord has done for
-them.
-The woman who cries her eyes out if
-she sees another woman at church who has
-on a better bonnet than she has.
-People who have an idea that they can
-get into heaven on their good behavior.
-The man who lets the sun clean the
-snow off his sidewalk.
-A LITERARY CURIOSITY
 Remarkable Poem, to Which Thirty
 Eight Poets Contribute a Cine Each.
 The following remarkable little poem is